 This is the way so many of us view salvation.
 If at the end of my life I have done more good than bad … I win.
 If I climb the ladder of goodness, I earn God’s love.

 Our culture tells us: be strong, work hard, pull yourself up by the bootstraps, God helps those who help themselves.
-When in reality, God is the opposite.
+In reality, God is the opposite.
 He helps those who can’t help themselves.

 “but God shows his love for us in that while we were still sinners, Christ died for us.”
 Romans 5:8

 Jesus “had it together” perfectly for 33 years because He knew that we couldn’t.
 When Jesus was a child, He always shared His toys because He knew we wouldn’t.
 In class, Jesus never cheated on a test because He knew one day we would.
 He never yelled at His parents, even when they said stupid things and even when He knew more than they did (because He was God).
 He always chose obedience.

 “For since our friendship with God was restored by the death of his Son while we were still His enemies, we will certainly be saved through the life of his Son.”
 Romans 5:10

 Won’t you rest in His love and stop trying to climb the ladder of goodness?
 Even our best days are not good enough.
-You will never be enough, but God is more than enough.
+We will never be enough, but God is more than enough.

 When we live in a Chutes and Ladders type of mentality, it’s all about performance.
 Unlike the Chutes and Ladders religions of the world, Jesus does not tell you to work your way up to Him.
 Instead, He walked down the ladder and carries us up to be with Him.